 Biology (Master of Science for Teachers)

-Faculty research interests fall into two broad groupings: 1) cell and molecular biology, physiology and behavior; 2) ecology and evolution.
-Current research projects under the first group include: molecular biology of cilia; smell and taste receptor cell function using molecular biology, calcium imaging and electrophysiology; olfactory and taste driven behavior; muscle development using biophysical, molecular and proteomic approaches; proteomics, biochemistry and cell biology applied to molecular mechanisms of signal transduction governing neuronal positioning.
-Current research projects under the second group include: community ecology and evolutionary ecology of carnivorous plants; genetics of malaria parasites using classical parasitology, field studies and molecular biology; ecology, zoogeography and conservation of small mammals; modeling and analysis of complex biological and environmental systems; multi-species interactions among plants, their mutualist pollinators and antagonists that include herbivores, seed predators, and competitors; developmental plasticity interactions with extreme sexual size dimorphism in spiders; evolution, ecology, and behavior of social insects; ecology and evolution of disease.
+Faculty research interests fall into two broad groupings: A) cell and molecular biology, physiology and behavior; B) ecology and evolution.
+Current research projects under the first group include: molecular biology of cilia; visual system development in zebrafish; smell and taste receptor cell function using molecular biology, calcium imaging and electrophysiology; olfactory and taste driven behavior; muscle development using biophysical, molecular and proteomic approaches; proteomics, biochemistry and cell biology applied to molecular mechanisms of signal transduction governing neuronal positioning.
+Current research projects under the second group include: community ecology and evolutionary ecology of carnivorous plants; phylogenetics to study evolution and biogeography of spiders and other groups; genetics of malaria parasites using classical parasitology, field studies and molecular biology; ecology, zoogeography and conservation of small mammals; modeling and analysis of complex biological and environmental systems; multi-species interactions among plants, their mutualist pollinators and antagonists that include herbivores, seed predators, and competitors; developmental plasticity interactions with extreme sexual size dimorphism in spiders; evolution, ecology, and behavior of social insects; ecology and evolution of disease.

 Requirements for Admission to Graduate Studies for the Degree of Master of Science in Teaching

 A bachelor's degree from an accredited institution and certification as a teacher of biology or an associated field.
 At least three years of secondary school teaching.
 Satisfactory scores on the Graduate Record Examination, general (aptitude) section.